scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >Sports is dumb.
 100%

-This team breaks my heart week-in and week-out.
-It seems like we are never healthy, and when we are the ball just doesn’t bounce our way on 50/50 plays.
+This team breaks my heart week in and week out.
+It seems like we are never healthy, and when we are, the ball doesn’t bounce our way in 50/50 plays.
 I’ve told myself for years that I love this team no matter what, and I do, but all I know is pain.
-I feel like that little A&M dog laying on the turf with tears in its eyes.. but for me.. the tears represent pain, but also love.
-I will forever be a Wildcat #EMAW  Now for my fantasy team.
+I feel like that little A&M dog lying on the turf with tears in its eyes, but the tears represent both pain and love for me.
+I will forever be a Wildcat `#emaw`.
+Now for my fantasy team.
 This is unequivocally the most fraudulent team on the face of the planet.
-I simply cannot rely on my defense to score this many points per week if I want to make the playoffs.
-DJ Chark out for the season 3 plays into the game.
-Big Brain Jimmy Neutron moves starting him at the last second.
+I cannot rely on my defense to score this many points weekly to make the playoffs.
+DJ Chark is out for the season three plays into the game.
+Big Brain Jimmy Neutron moves, starting him at the last second.
 Les Miles could probably manage this team better than I have been.
-I’m gonna have to find my way onto the waiver wire at some point otherwise I’m one injury away from becoming publicly exposed as the fraud I am.
+I will have to find my way onto the waiver wire at some point; otherwise, I’m one injury away from becoming publicly exposed as the fraud I am.

 | Name                  | Team    | Depth |
 | --------------------- | ------- | ----- |